jpmorganchase/modular/docs/concepts/circular-dependencies.md

 `modular.type: source` packages), Modular can still calculate the correct build order by removing them from the dependency graph.
-By default, `modular build` will still refuse to build any build graph that contains a circular dependency, but this behaviour can be overrided by specifying the `--dangerouslyIgnoreCircularDependencies` flag.
+By default, `modular build` will still refuse to build any build graph that contains a circular dependency, but this behaviour can be overridden by specifying the `--dangerouslyIgnoreCircularDependencies` flag.
 Please note that `modular build` will still fail if the cycle involves two or more buildable (i.e. non-`source`) packages.
 This doesn't solve all the other issues linked to